rnestler/rnestler.github.io-source/content/articles/2017/2017-05-08_visiting_plan_zero.rst

 then what I can handle, so I was glad when we ordered a taxi together to get back to my hostel at 5am ;)

-After sleeping into the day and having some late breakfast I returned to the hackerspace.
+After sleeping in and having some late breakfast I returned to the hackerspace.

-Mihai was also present in the space and tried to hook up an Amiga with a floppy emulator which allows to connect USB thumb drives with images on it.
+Mihai was also at the space and tried to hook up an Amiga with a floppy emulator which allows to connect USB thumb drives with images on it.
 After trying several USB drives and bricking one due to wrong wiring, he finally got it working: